Overview #

 Renaming Stages (Cascade Update) #

-When you rename a stage, PloverCRM automatically updates all contacts with the old name to the new name.
+When renaming a stage, the system automatically updates all contacts with the old name to the new name.

 Deletion Protection #